CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 PyMC does have dependencies to run, namely NumPy and (optionally) SciPy.
 To not limit the user, the examples in this book will rely only on PyMC, NumPy, SciPy and Matplotlib only.

 Contents
 ------

+See the project homepage [here](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) for examples, too.

-(The below chapters are rendered via the *nbviewer* at [nbviewer.ipython.org/](http://nbviewer.ipython.org/), and is read-only and rendered in real-time.
+The below chapters are rendered via the *nbviewer* at [nbviewer.ipython.org/](http://nbviewer.ipython.org/), and is read-only and rendered in real-time.
 Interactive notebooks + examples can be downloaded by cloning!